dwyl/javascript-best-practice/README.md

 11. Learn CoffeeScript it will Set you Free!
 12. Learn & Use Patterns
 13. (Don’t be afraid to) Critique someone else’s code if they ignore any coding best practices (by pointing to the specific “guideline” that is not being followed)
-14. Compile your code with Source Maps
+14. Compile your code with Source Maps (to aid debugging)